ABU DHABI | Sheikh Zayed Grand Mosque

 The epitome of vacationing in a Muslim country is to visit a Mosque!
 "He who builds a mosque in the way of Allah, God will build a house for him in paradise."
 So said Abu Bakr.
 Mosques are a symbol of Islamic architecture, and they play an essential role in reflecting the superiority of Allah the Almighty and for Muslims to join together and perform the ritual of prayer (Salat) together.
-In the Muslim faith, Ramadan is marked by 29-30 days of fasting from dawn to sunset to purify oneself by removing material desires to focus entirely on devotion and service to God.
+In the Muslim faith, Ramadan is observed by fasting for 29-30 days from dawn to sunset, aiming to purify oneself by removing material desires and focusing entirely on devotion and service to God.
 I had the incredible privilege of visiting Dubai, United Arab Emirates (UAE), during Ramadan, which made my vacation super memorable.
-During the holy month of Ramadan, Muslims build stronger relationships with Allah through fasting, selfless actions, and praying.
-If I was not aware of Ramadan I would have found it strange to see many bus and shuttle drivers assembling on the ground (literally).
-They were crossed-legged with a sajjāda (prayer rug) at the bus stops breaking their fasts, I saw this on my visits to "The Dubai Mall" at sunset on several occasions.
+During the holy month of Ramadan, Muslims strengthen their relationship with Allah through fasting, selfless actions, and prayer.
+If I were not aware of Ramadan, I would have found it strange to see many bus and shuttle drivers assembling on the ground (literally).
+They were seated cross-legged on a sajjāda (prayer rug) at the bus stops, breaking their fasts.
+I saw this on several occasions during my visits to "The Dubai Mall" at sunset.

 Preparation